 Lauren is a two-term member of the Minister’s Youth Council in Alberta, advocating for rural education needs like mental health supports and extracurricular opportunities.
 As student council president, she fosters leadership and engagement for more than 20 members.
 Lauren was chair of her school’s first student-organized leadership conference, uniting 200 students across Northern Alberta.
 She also completed an out-of-province French immersion program to expand her language skills and cultural understanding.

 Hannah is pursuing a BCom in business, economics, and law with a biology minor at the University of Alberta.
-She completed her community development summer at Windmill Microlending where she researched different career pathways for internationally trained professionals to achieve accreditation in Canada and developed strategies to optimize engagement from currently inactive partners.
-Hannah currently serves on the board of Music Unbounded—a local non-profit she co-founded in 2021, mentors a group of Grade 8 girls at her church, and served as the vice-president of finance for Heart4Heart UAlberta this past year.
-She is currently the president of the Stollery for Youth committee at the University of Alberta.
+She completed her community development summer at Windmill Microlending, where she researched different career pathways for internationally trained professionals to achieve accreditation in Canada, and developed strategies to optimize engagement from currently inactive partners.
+Hannah also interned with the City of Edmonton’s Data Science and Research team; she researched and operationalized data related to technology solutions.
+Hannah currently serves on the board of Music Unbounded—a local non-profit she co-founded in 2021, mentors a group of Grade 9 girls at her church, and leads the executive team as president of the Stollery for Youth Committee at the University of Alberta.

 Maryam was the President of her high school’s Student Council and founder of the Social Justice and Student Involvement Club.
 She also interned at a research lab at the University of Alberta.
 Maryam is a volleyball player, an avid volunteer, and a tutor/mentor within her Somali community.